evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Gamedir-Overview.md

     - `world/` - this is a "miscellaneous" folder holding everything related to the world you are building, such as build scripts and rules modules that don't fit with one of the other folders.

 > The `server/` subfolder should remain the way it is - Evennia expects this.
-But you could in
-> principle change the structure of the rest of your game dir as best fits your preference.
+But you can change the structure of the rest of your game dir as best fits your preferences.
-> Maybe you don't need a world/ folder but prefer many folders with different aspects of your world?
-> Or a new folder 'rules' for your RPG rules?
+>  Maybe you don't want a single world/ folder but prefer many folders with different aspects of your world?
+A new folder 'rules' for your RPG rules?
+Group your commands with your objects instead of having them separate?
 This is fine.
-If you move things around you just need
-> to update Evennia's default settings to point to the right places in the new structure.
+If you move things around you just need  to update Evennia's default settings to point to the right places in the new structure.

 ## commands/